Lune Climate Standard Terms and Conditions

 (b) the Platform and the Services are provided to the Customer on an “as is” basis and have not been specifically designed for the Customer;

-(c) the Customer is solely responsible for the Customer’s use of the Platform including any decisions as to the suitability of any Projects and as to the placing of Orders for Credits in relation to such Projects; and
+(c) the Customer is solely responsible for the Customer’s use of the Platform including any decisions as to the suitability of any Projects and as to the placing of Orders for Credits or Future Credits in relation to such Projects;

 and, therefore, Lune shall have no liability to the Customer, whether in contract, tort (including negligence), breach of statutory duty or otherwise, in respect of any of those matters.